pebble-dev/pebble-dev.github.io/_posts/2018-06-13-get-ready-to-rebble.md

 determining service usage and attempt to validate our assumptions about the number of users we expect to see.

+That's all there is to do right now: there is no app to install, and we are not yet ready for users to switch over to Rebble services.
+We will be sure to update you when we are!

 So to repeat myself: **please go and
 [make your Rebble account](https://auth.rebble.io) right now.** You must do so before the end of this month, and it only takes a minute!